Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 First, property and function references are treated equally, as both kinds of references have a type which is a subtype of a [function type][Function types].
 Second, the type information needed to perform the resolution steps is acquired from _expected type_ of the reference itself, rather than the types of arguments and/or result.
+The `invoke` operator convention **does not** apply to callable reference candidates.
 Third, and most important, is that, in the case of a call with a callable reference as a parameter, the resolution is **bidirectional**, meaning that both the callable being called and the callable being referenced are to be resolved _simultaneously_.

-#### Resolving callable references in the presence of an expected type
+#### Resolving callable references not used as arguments to a call

 In a simple case when the callable reference is not used as an argument to an overloaded call, its resolution is performed as follows:

 - For each callable reference candidate, we perform the following steps:
   - We build its type constraints and add them to the constraint system of the expression the callable reference is used in;
   - A callable reference is deemed applicable if the constraint system is sound;
-- For all applicable candidates, the resolution sets are built and the most specific candidate is chosen.
+- For all applicable candidates, the resolution sets are built according to the same rules [as building OCS for regular calls][Building the overload candidate set (OCS)];
-  This process is performed the same way as for [choosing candidates][Choosing the most specific candidate from the overload candidate set] for regular calls.
+- If the highest priority set contains more than one callable, this is an overload ambiguity and should be reported as a compile-time error.
+- Otherwise, the single callable in the set is chosen as the result of the resolution process.

+TODO: more examples

+> Note: this is different from the overload resolution for regular calls in that no most specific candidate selection process is performed inside the sets

+> Important: when building the OCS for a callable reference, `invoke` operator convention does not apply, and all property references are treated equally as function references, being placed in the same sets.
+> For example, consider the following code:
+>
+> ```kotlin
+> fun foo() = 1
+> val foo = 2
+> ...
+> val y = ::foo
+> ```
+>
+> Here both function `foo` and property `foo` are valid candidates for the callable reference and are placed *in the same candidate set*, thus producing an overload ambiguity.
+> It is not important whether there is a suitable `invoke` operator available for the type of property `foo`.

 > Example: consider the following two functions:
 >